pschaus/book_lepl1402/source/part3.rst

    Evolution of time measures taken by `sum` on arrays of increasing size.

 Undoubtedly, the absolute time is heavily reliant on the specifications of the machine the code is executed on.
 The same code running on a different laptop could produce different timing results.
 However, it is noteworthy that the time evolution appears to be linear with respect to the array size, as illustrated by the trend line.

 A crucial question arises: could this have been foreseen without even running the code?
-The answer is affirmative! :cite:t:`1965:hartmanis` layd down the foundations for such theoretical analyses from the source-code without (or pseudo-code, as the algorithm itself is of greater significance) even without requiring running the code and measure time.
+The answer is affirmative! :cite:t:`1965:hartmanis` laid down the foundations for such theoretical analyses from the source-code without (or pseudo-code, as the algorithm itself is of greater significance), even without requiring running the code and measure time.
 This great invention is explained next, but first things first, we need a simple computation model.

 The Random Access Machine (RAM) model of computation
 -----------------------------------------------------

 The RAM, or Random Access Machine, model of computation is a theoretical model of a computer that provides a mathematical abstraction for algorithm analysis.
-In the RAM model, each 'simple' operation (such as addition, subtraction, multiplication, division, comparison, bitwise operations, following a reference, or direct addressing of memory) can be done in a single unit of time.
+In the RAM model, each "simple" operation (such as addition, subtraction, multiplication, division, comparison, bitwise operations, following a reference, or direct addressing of memory) can be done in a single unit of time.
-It assumes that memory accesses (like accessing an element in an array: `value[i]` obove) take constant time, regardless of the memory location.
+It assumes that memory accesses (like accessing an element in an array: ``value[i]`` above) take constant time, regardless of the memory location.
-This is where it gets the name "random access", since any memory location can be accessed in the same amount of time.
+This is where the name "random access" comes from, since any memory location can be accessed in the same amount of time.

 This abstraction is quite realistic for many practical purposes, and closely models real computers (a bit like Newton laws is a good approximation of general relativity).

-Of course we can't assume a loop is a 'simple' operation in the RAM model.
+Of course we can't assume a loop is a "simple" operation in the RAM model.
 One need to count the number of times its body will be executed.
 The next code add comments on the number of steps required to execute the sum algorithm.